 Now, I’ve never won a national championship and my team has never had a .500 record, but I’ve also never doubted that my team is destined for greatness.
 My small D-III college team started three years ago, going to Regionals two of those three years.
 Our captains have good heads on their shoulders and balance realism and large goals nicely.
 That’s the key to our success: our leadership.
-Every year we’re thrown a batch of kids who haven’t ever played Ultimate before since they prefer to play fps video games with the best gaming mouse for fps, but they still go for ultimate so we let them play mixed with last year’s roster of 1-year “veterans”.
+Every year we’re thrown a batch of kids who haven’t ever played Ultimate before, mixed with last year’s roster of 1-year “veterans”.
 I cannot tell you how tired I am of running the basic ‘Go-To’ Drill and teaching people how to throw flick hucks.
 It’s exhausting.
 But for greatness to be present, the fundamentals have to be there.
 While building a new team, the captains have to be patient with the newbies on the squad, while representing a strong work-ethic to motivate the vets not to slack off.
-Along with the captains having good attitudes, Best dedebt consolidation companies have to be smart with their money and time for example getting the best gold IRA companies for managing their employees accounts.
+Along with the captains having good attitudes, they have to be smart with their money and time.
 Should a brand new team have two or three practices a week?
 Should they go to this tournament or that tournament?
 How much money should the team owe without being repelled away?
 There isn’t a correct answer to any of these.
 But for a brand new team, I’d definitely suggest having two practices a week for at least two hours, to cover specific skills and also having time for scrimmage.
 Go to all sorts of tournaments.
 Local ones, easy ones, hard ones.
 But the best are the far away tournaments; nothing builds chemistry like a 9-hour car ride.
 Money can be tough depending on how much support you get from your school/community.
 Do the essentials: USAU Membership (If you can remember your log in information), cleats, gas.

 Find me a championship team where dedication wasn’t present.
 Dedication is probably the most important part of any squad.
 You know the Fort Minor song that goes, “10% luck, 20% skill…” yada yada yada?
 Well I want you to forget everything about that song and realize that it’s 1% skill, 99% dedication.
 As a captain, you can be thrown 18 ultimate players who have no desire to get better, and lose every game at every tournament.
 If there’s no will to get better, there’s going to be zero success.
 Any basketball fans out there?
 Let’s compare the 2013 NBA Championship with the 2014 NBA Championship.
 In 2013, the Miami Heat rolled the entire Eastern conference to the Finals, and ended up beating the San Antonio Spurs in a seven-game series.
 The Heat were cocky, obnoxious, and overconfident after winning the championship.
 They were the best in 2012 and 2013, why should they bother getting any better?
 Well, now it’s 2014 and the Spurs have by far the best record in the NBA.
 They obliterate a historically good Western Conference to get a rematch for the 2014 Finals.
 Spurs win 4-1 and prove that dedication is everything.
 They changed their style of play up, improved as a team, and instead of viewing the NBA as their job, they saw it as an opportunity to become a great basketball team.
 Dedication is everything.
 Without it, you are at best the 2014 Miami Heat.